-Weighted overlay in GeoPlanner is accessed through the Modeler tool in the Explore options.
-Clicking the Modeler tool displays a drop-down list.
-You can choose to create a new model or load an existing weighted overlay model from the Contents pane into the Modeler widget.
-If you choose to create a new model, a weighted overlay service browser appears.
-This browser contains a list of all weighted overlay services available to you on ArcGIS Online.
-These services contain layers that you use to perform weighted overlay analysis.
+Weighted overlay in GeoPlanner is accessed through the Modeler tool in the Explore tab.
+The Modeler tool drop-down menu allows you to create a model or load an available existing model.
+If you choose to create a model, a New Weighted Overlay Model pane appears.
+This pane contains a list of all weighted overlay services available to you in your ArcGIS organization.
+These services contain the layers that you use to perform weighted overlay analysis.

 - Click Design Model.